 - Gel cell batteries use silica to turn the electrolyte into a gel substance.
 They are less tolerant of high heat and have long charging cycles.
 Rarely used in cars unless the manufacturer specifically calls for a gel battery.

-Toyota Prius 12v battery is an auxiliary battery that works similar to non-hybrids.
+Prius 12v battery is an auxiliary battery that works similarly to non-hybrids.
 It is used to start the engine and power car accessories.

 Car batteries wear out over time; they have a finite lifespan.
-There are 3 key factors to affect the life of the battery and include: time, temperature, and vibration.
+There are 3 key factors to affect the life of the battery – time, temperature, and vibration.

 It is known that batteries gradually deteriorate until they cannot generate enough electricity to start an engine.
 It can take from 3 to 5 years to wear out, depending on the usage.
 If you use your car only on short trips, the battery may not recharge enough.
 Also, batteries in cars parked for more extended periods will self-discharge naturally.